git-town/git-town/documentation/development/development.md

    clicking on `Fork` there
 4. clone your fork into a directory outside your GOPATH.
 Git Town uses Go modules and doesn't work properly inside the GOPATH.
-If you don't know what a GOPATH is, just clone into a directory other than `c:\go` and `~/go`.
+If you don't know what a GOPATH is, clone into a directory other than `c:\go` and `~/go`.
-5. open a terminal and cd into the directory you just cloned
+5. open a terminal and cd into the directory you cloned
 6. run <code textrun="verify-make-command">make setup</code> to download the
    dependencies
 7. make sure everything works: